alialtioglu/Termproject/README.md

 ***

-## 4. Future Work: Machine Learning and Anomaly Detection (02 January Deliverable)
+## 4. Future Work: Machine Learning and Anomaly Detection

 ### 4.1.
 Anomaly Detection Goal
 The next phase will shift from statistical validation to predictive modeling, using the engineered features to identify specific suspicious matches.